V-1 flying bomb: Walter catapult

-On 18 June 1943, Hermann Göring decided on launching the V-1, using the Walter catapult, in both large launch bunkers, called Wasserwerk, and lighter installations, called the Stellungsystem.
+On 18 June 1943 Hermann Göring decided on launching the V-1, using the Walter catapult, in large launch bunkers, called Wasserwerk (the German word for "water works"), and lighter installations, called the Stellungsystem.
 The Wasserwerk bunker measured 215 m long, 36 m wide, and 10 m high.
 Four were initially to be built: Wasserwerk Desvres, Wasserwerk St. Pol, Wasserwerk Valognes, and Wasserwerk Cherbourg.
 Stellungsystem-I was to be operated by Flak Regiment 155(W), with 4 launch battalions, each having 4 launchers, and located in the Pas-de-Calais region.
 Stellungsystem-II, with 32 sites, was to act as a reserve unit.
 Stellungsystem-I and II had nine batteries manned by February 1944.
 Stellungsystem-III, operated by FR 255(W), was to be organized in the spring of 1944, and located between Rouen and Caen.
-The Stellungsystem locations included distinctive catapult walls pointed towards London, several "J"-shaped stowage buildings referred to as "ski" buildings as on aerial reconnaissance photographs the buildings looked like a ski on its side, and a compass correction building which was constructed without ferrous metal.
-In the spring of 1944, Oberst Schmalschläger had developed a more simplified launching site, called Einsatz Stellungen.
+The Stellungsystem locations included distinctive catapult walls pointed towards London, several J-shaped stowage buildings referred to as "ski" buildings as on aerial reconnaissance photographs the buildings looked like a ski on its side, and a compass correction building which was constructed without ferrous metal.
+In the spring of 1944, Oberst Schmalschläger had developed a more simplified launching site, called Einsatzstellungen (meaning ca. "deployed emplacement").
 Less conspicuous, 80 launch sites and 16 support sites were located from Calais to Normandy.
-Each site took only 2 weeks to construct, using 40 men, and the Walter catapult only took 7–8 days to erect, when the time was ready to make it operational.
+Each site took only two weeks to construct, using 40 men, and the Walter catapult only took 7–8 days to erect, when the time was ready to make it operational.

 Once near the launch ramp, the wing spar and wings were attached and the missile was slid off the loading trolley, Zubringerwagen, onto the launch ramp.
 The ramp catapult was powered by the Dampferzeuger trolley.
-The pulse-jet engine was started by the Anlassgerät, which provided compressed air for the engine intake, and electrical connection to the engine spark plug, and autopilot.
+The pulse-jet engine was started by the Anlassgerät, which provided compressed air for the engine intake, and initial electrical supply for the engine spark plug, and autopilot.
 The Bosch spark plug was only needed to start the engine, while residual flame ignited further mixtures of gasoline and air, and the engine would be at full power after 7 seconds.
 The catapult would then accelerate the bomb above its stall speed of 200 mph, ensuring sufficient ram air.